(This post may contain affiliate links. As an affiliate of Amazon and select brands, I earn from qualifying purchases at no additional cost to you.)

 What kind of granulated sweetener should I use in this recipe?

 You can use whatever kind of granulated sweetener you prefer!
-I used maple sugar, but coconut sugar, monk fruit, and date sugar should also work!
+I used maple sugar, but coconut sugar and date sugar should also work!

 Can I use honey instead of maple syrup?